 Q. Do we need a permit and how do we choose our ceremony location?

 Q. What is the maximum number of guests you can accommodate?

 A. The largest outdoor ceremony location with a Grand Canyon view has a maximum capacity of 85, this count must include participating vendors as well.
-There is an indoor amphitheater that can accommodate up to 250 guests.
-For wedding receptions, we can accommodate up to about 250 in local area banquet facilities.
-We can also offer luxury tented receptions in the Forest near the Grand Canyon, or other outdoor options at Under Canvas.
+There is an indoor amphitheater (no view) that can accommodate up to 250 guests.
+We can also offer larger, luxury tented receptions in the Forest near the Grand Canyon.

 Q. Can we take a helicopter to our wedding location?